 See all problems of the 2002 Jeep Grand Cherokee.

-The vehicle was a 2002 Jeep Grand Cherokee.
-The VIN of the car is 1J4GX48S12_.
 Electrical problems, check engine light, beep under dash, dome lights coming on, radio goes off, all dash lights(abs, brake,etc. ).
 Transmission problems 3 times in shop for slipping and leaking seals.
 Leaking at pan, output seal and, drive train they changed seals and 1 month later output seal was leaking again.
 Govern assembly was replaced 8/3/03 along with solenoid, transduce.
 Faulty batteries.
 Shocks all leaking but they replaced 1 front 1 back.

 See all problems of the 2001 Jeep Grand Cherokee.

 While traveling on the highway and without prior warning shock absorber were leaking fluid.

 Broken window motor, seat belt mounting bolts, leaking rear shock absorbers, etc. . .
 The consumer felt Jeep should fix the outstanding problems with the axles and the transmission and give a warranty for the power train.
 The vehicle experienced a noise while in motion.
 Also the broken window lift leaked, the rear absorbers failed, the rear passenger window leaked air, the seat belt mounting bolts failed,and a potential fire hazard on the manifold debris shield, the brake pedal pulsated wildly(front were rotors turned), the passenger window had stuck shut, the exterior mirror had broken off, and the transmission slammed into reverse.
 There was a buzz in the rear which had progressed to a howl.
 Refer to odi# 10027025.